 Some people like to measure and report how often this occurs as part of their review, to give readers an idea of how difficult the decisions were.
 The Cochrane Collaboration doesn’t insist that this is done.

 To resolve differences, you first need to work out why you came to different judgements.
 It may just be that one person missed a vital sentence.
-It may be that there wasn’t enough information – in this case you might need to put that study aside and wait until you’ve got the extra information you need.
+It may be that there wasn’t enough information – in this case you might need to put that study aside and wait till you’ve got the extra information you need.
 Or maybe one reviewer has special knowledge about a study that isn’t in the report – they may even have been one of the authors.
 If you really can’t agree, ask another person to help you resolve this.
 You might choose another content expert or a methodologist, depending on the area of your disagreement.

 It is important to plan how you are going to resolve disagreements early on in planning your review and to ensure your review team are happy with the planned process.
 This will help resolve any possible later disagreement.